How to revert a Git Pull Request?

 revert option

-• Create a New Pull Request: The revert action creates a new pull request that effectively undoes the changes from the original merge.
-You'll be redirected to a page where you can review this new pull request.
+• Create a New PR: The revert action creates a new pr (pull request) that effectively undoes the changes from the original merge.
+You’ll be redirected to a page where you can review this new pull request.

 • Review the Reverted Commits: This new pull request contains commits that undo the original changes.
 It’s important to inspect these to ensure they accurately reverse the changes.